ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 ![alt text](./images/simRunnerOutput.png)

+## Step 9: Validation
 - Monitor the performance and adjust the cluster size and configurations as required by the application.

-## Step 9: Validation
 - Validate that your application performs as expected with MongoDB.
-- Ensure that all functionalities are working correctly and that the performance meets your requirements.

 ## We want your feedback!